Master of Laws: South Africa

 In South Africa, the LL.M. is a postgraduate degree offered both as a course-based and research-based master's degree.
 In the former case, the degree comprises advanced coursework in a specific area of law as well as limited related research, usually in the form of a short dissertation, while in the latter, the degree is entirely thesis based.
 The first type, typically, comprises "practice-oriented" topics (e.g. in tax, mining law), while the second type is theory-oriented, often preparing students for admission to LL.D. or Ph.D. programmes.
 Admission is generally limited to LL.B. graduates, although holders of other law degrees, such as the BProc, may be able to apply if admitted as attorneys and/or by completing supplementary LL.B. coursework.

 Sweden

-Masters degree (LL.M) is the standard graduate degree among law practitioners in Sweden.
-The masters programme takes four and half years to complete.
-At most universities, the last one and a half years are specialization at advanced level (advanced level courses and thesis).
-It is possible to get a degree after three years (LL.B), but the vast majority of legal practitioners in Sweden have a LL.M.
+A masters degree (LL.M) is the standard graduate degree among law practitioners in Sweden.
+The masters programme takes four and a half years to complete.
+At most universities, the last one and a half years are spent on specialization at an advanced level (advanced level courses and a thesis).
+It is possible to get a degree after three years (LL.B), but the vast majority of legal practitioners in Sweden have an LL.M.